-At first glance, we can determine that the response variable is non-normal.
-We also observe the evolution of the mean and the median over time.
-The objective is to study the effect of medication on the self-reported pain score from the following equation

-where \(y_{it}\) is the \(t\)-th measure of the pain for the \(i\)-th subject. \(R_i\) is the treatment variable with value 0 for placebo and 1 for treatment, and \(T_{it}\) is the measurement time divided by 30min.
-The corresponding GEEE equation, for a fixed \(\tau\)

-with fourth working correlation (Ind, Exc, AR1, Un), was estimated for three asymmetric points, \((0.25,0.5,0.75).\) \textbf{Table \ref{tab:est}} presents the results of the estimated parameters, their standard errors, as well as their 95\% confidence intervals.
-It is observed that the different GEEE methods produce comparable estimates.
-The estimated parameter \(\widehat{\beta}_1\) is not significant in any of the models and the estimated parameter \(\widehat{\beta}_0\) is not significant except for the percentile \(\tau=0.75.\) This indicates that the baseline pain does not differ significantly between the two groups.
-The estimated parameters \(\widehat{\beta}_2 \mbox{ and } \widehat{\beta}_3\) are significant at 5\% level for the GEEE methods, except for \(\widehat{\beta}_3\) of the GEEE with an Exc working correlation.
-This means that time and its interaction with treatment affect the amount of pain.
-To investigate the effect of the drug on pain over time, we study the evolution of this difference

-for which the result is presented in \textbf{Figure \ref{fig:grah_est}}.
-We see that medication helps women relieve their labor pain.
-Indeed, the pain of women in the placebo group grows faster with time than that of the treated group, and this is for all the GEEE methods and at different percentiles \((0.25,0.5,0.75).\)
+At first glance, the plots showed a time dependence of the labor pain distribution and a nonlinear trend of the mean as well as the median of the labor pain particularly in the placebo group.The shape of the boxplots and the varying position of the mean/median suggested that the magnitude and the sign of the skewness of the labor pain distribution changed over time for the placebo group.
+We observed that the distance between the second quartile and the median is greater than the distance of the median from the first quartile during the first 90 minutes before becoming smaller in the second half of the time.
+This suggested that the skewness of the pain response was positive before turning negative after 90 minutes.
+While the skewness for the pain medication group was always positive.